Philcoin (PHL) Self Reported Market Capitalization Achieves $244.61 Million

 Philcoin Token Profile

-Philcoin’s launch date was October 20th, 2021.
+Philcoin was first traded on October 20th, 2021.
 Philcoin’s total supply is 5,000,000,000 tokens.
+The official message board for Philcoin is www.reddit.com/user/philcoinofficial.
+Philcoin’s official Twitter account is @philcoin_com and its Facebook page is accessible here.
 The official website for Philcoin is philcoin.io.
-Philcoin’s official message board is www.reddit.com/user/philcoinofficial.
-Philcoin’s official Twitter account is @philcoin_com and its Facebook page is accessible here.

 [Telegram](https://t.me/philcoinphilanthropychat)[Medium](https://medium.com/@philcoin)[LinkedIn](https://www.linkedin.com/company/philcoin)”